rchain/rchain/README.md

 ## Deverloper guide

-For gettin started with development of RChain please refer to the [Developer guide](DEVELOPER.md)
+For getting started with development of RChain please refer to the [Developer guide](DEVELOPER.md)

 ## Caveats and filing issues